geniusnhu/ds-masterpiece-hugo/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: Specialized in Time series forecast, Recommendation system; Machine learning and Deep learning.
+bio: Specialized in Recommendation system; Time series; Machine learning and Deep learning.
 Exploiting is my gut and exploring is my drive.

 education:
   courses: